 Don’t forget to remove the inner sole of the shoe before placing the orthotics inside the shoes.

-The features that this orthotic provides are:
+The features that this orthotic provides are the following:

 ❤️ The orthotic is designed to mold over time to fit each child’s unique foot.